zowe/docs-site/docs/user-guide/install-zos.md

    2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=false` parameter and set the value to `true`:
    3. Restart Zowe&trade;.
 Requests with encoded slashes will now be passed to onboarded services.

-4. (Only required for launching the Zowe desktop) Configure the `ZWESISTC` cross memory server and install the load libraries.
-For instructions, see [Installing and configuring the Zowe cross memory server (ZWESISTC)](configure-xmem-server.md).

-   The cross memory server is only required if you want to use the Zowe desktop.
-The cross memory server is not used by API Mediation Layer.
-If you want to use Zowe API Mediation Layer only, you can skip this step.

-   Which components of Zowe are started is determined by the `LAUNCH_COMPONENT_GROUPS` value in the `instance.env` file in the Zowe instance directory, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md#component-groups).

-5. Configure the `ZWESVSTC` started task.
+5. Configure and start the `ZWESVSTC` started task.
 For instructions, see [Installing the Zowe started task (ZWESVSTC)](configure-zowe-server.md).

 ## Stage 4: Verify the installation